-These dynamics of nostalgia intersect with our analysis of the Do Lectures in the way the past is evoked to attempt to rebuild a sustainable moral order of capitalism.
+These dynamics intersect with our analysis of the Do Lectures in the way the past is evoked to attempt to rebuild a sustainable moral order of capitalism.
 They emphasise how changes to the socio-political conditions of economic activity affect both the moral order in place and how it is constructed.
-As both production and service provision have become increasingly globalized, distantiated in time and space as processes, nostalgia has become prominent as a means of remembering or reviving specific aspects of social life (Cutcher 2008).
-This can be seen in corporate banking’s reconstruction of community (with the local bank at its centre, of course) as a means of suggesting belonging to a moral community (led by the bank and its employees).
+As production and service provision have become increasingly globalized, distantiated in time and space as processes, nostalgia has become prominent as a means of remembering or reviving specific aspects of social life (Cutcher 2008).
+This can be seen in corporate banking’s reconstruction of community (with the local bank at its centre, of course) as a means of suggesting belonging to a moral community (led by the bank and its employees, naturally).
 Notions of home, morality, simplicity, and social relations all feature in this carefully managed process, as attempts to counter the nothing-ness that characterises contemporary Western economies (Cutcher 2008).

 A parallel form of nostalgia is also at work in the Do Lectures.
-The ideals of community lost, or ‘primordial’ reconnection with nature, both reflect a Judeo-Christian desire for the pre-lapsarian.
+The ideals of community lost and ‘primordial’ reconnection with nature both reflect a Judeo-Christian desire for the pre-lapsarian.
 In the image of the ‘good old days’ that the Do Lectures draw upon and reconstruct, work and life are integrated in a single, meaningful vocation or craft, through which self and world are united in meaningful making and action.
 This nostalgic framing appeared repeatedly, suggesting ideals of ‘man’ (the gendering is not accidental) reconnected to nature and at one with it.
 One very popular lecture concerned surfing and filmmaking.
 The image of the surfer riding on, but also with, the power of nature simultaneously positioned him as master of and at one with the waves.
 The ideal that was constructed in this lecture was one of a feral child, with a wild upbringing, who had not been tamed and civilised but stayed true to an authentic self and inner child, and thereby achieved critical success both in life and professionally as surfer and filmmaker.

 A similar ideal of reunification with nature was found in the concern with growing things, baking bread - the most basic ‘staff of life’ and redolent with Christian associations as the body of Christ - and reconnection to something ‘primordial’ by camping and canoeing.
 This was promised before the event through disconnection from the imperative to constant communication and an ‘off grid’ escape; however internet access was available and central to the event.
 In the breaks people moved around to find phone signals; the smoking area, with comfortable seating and a nice view, doubled as a place where emails were checked and the day-to-day demands of waged labour were performed.
 Rather than understanding this connectivity and technological fixation as contradicting the romantic nostalgia for the ‘good old days’, however, they can be seen as twinned elements of a discourse that combines community with communication.
 A nostalgic lens provided a clear moral framework for evaluating the good order of social organization, overcoded with an acceptance of the dominant capitalist logic of progress so that the craft and community ideals could be realised now, or in the near future, for anyone, through new technologies of communication.